phetdam/kenkyusha_proj/doc/config_format.md

 **Example:**

 Note the syntax used for the `AdaBoostClassifier`.
 The `base_estimator` hyperparameter requires an `sklearn` model instance, which cannot be stored in a JSON file.
-However, `noisy_eval.py` will interpret the JSON object assigned to `base_estimator` as specification for an `sklearn`-like class instance, create an instance of the `DecisionTreeClassifier` from `sklearn.tree` with the specified values for `criterion`, `max_depth`, and `random_state`, and return that as a hyperparameter to be used for creating an instance of the `sklearn.ensemble.AdaBoostClassifier`.
+However, since `base_estimator` has been assigned a JSON object, `noisy_eval.py` knows to interprets the JSON object as specification for an `sklearn`-like class instance.
+In this case, an instance of the `DecisionTreeClassifier` from `sklearn.tree` with the specified values for `criterion`, `max_depth`, and `random_state` will be created and passed to `base_estimator` upon creation of an `sklearn.ensemble.AdaBoostClassifier` instance.

 ```json
 "models": [